Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 8 Juli 2025 23.36.44 UTC
+- WIB: Rabu, 9 Juli 2025 00.27.55 UTC
-- WITA: Rabu, 9 Juli 2025 00.36.44 UTC
+- WITA: Rabu, 9 Juli 2025 01.27.55 UTC
-- WIT: Rabu, 9 Juli 2025 01.36.44 UTC
+- WIT: Rabu, 9 Juli 2025 02.27.55 UTC

 Kutipan Inspiratif:
-"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."
+"If you work just for money, you'll never make it, but if you love what you're doing and you always put the customer first, success will be yours."

-Kategori: motivational
+Kategori: success